Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning

-In addition to adopting a diverse set of parameters in DR, System Identification (SI) is another popular approach to enhancing model fidelity by approximating the system's input-output behavior from real-world data.
+System Identification (SI) is another popular approach to enhancing model fidelity by approximating the system's input-output behavior from real-world data.
 Real-to-sim techniques use optimization~\cite{Tan_systemID} or search~\cite{li2024learningagilebipedalmotions} to obtain simulation parameters that can best explain the real robot trajectories collected from policy execution.
-However, it is challenging to collect high-quality, real-world data covering the full space of states and actions, particularly for versatile, safety-critical humanoid tasks.
+Learning to align simulation behavior with policy rollouts in the real world has also shown success in sim-to-real transfer~\cite{asap}.
+However, it is challenging to collect real-world data covering the full space of states and actions, particularly for versatile, safety-critical tasks.

-Different from SI, which uses real-world data to obtain an accurate model, Domain Adaptation (DA) uses real-world data directly to fine-tune a simulator-trained policy.
+While SI uses real-world data to obtain an accurate model, Domain Adaptation (DA) uses real-world data directly to fine-tune a simulator-trained policy.
 In DA, the parameter distribution in simulation is defined as the source domain, and parameter distribution in the real world is defined as the target domain.
 The fine-tuning effectively transfers the policy from the source domain to the target domain.
 For example, Sim-to-Lab-to-Real~\cite{hsuren2022slr} develops a two-stage transfer: pre-training in simulation and fine-tuning in the real world.
 Although only limited hardware data is needed for fine-tuning, safety is still a major concern.
 Safety filters are often deployed to prevent dangerous movements when collecting real-world data~\cite{SafeRLRoboticsSurvey}.

-Despite these efforts to address the sim-to-real gap, a systematic solution remains elusive, as the aforementioned approaches are often ad-hoc and case-specific.
-Against this backdrop, advancing in humanoid hardware deployment and developing physics engines that facilitate real-to-sim construction and sim-to-real transfer will be crucial.
-Simultaneously, we must rethink the role of RL to utilize its strengths and avoid its weaknesses for humanoid loco-manipulation.
-An in-depth discussion on how to integrate RL with modern IL is presented in Sec.~\ref{sec:expert} and Sec.~\ref{sec:human}.
+Despite these efforts to address the sim-to-real gap, a systematic solution remains elusive, as the aforementioned approaches are often case-specific.
+Against this backdrop, developing physics engines that facilitate real-to-sim construction and sim-to-real transfer is crucial.
+However, physics engines are constrained by real-time requirements and continue to face challenges in accurately solving contact dynamics.
+For instance, MuJoCo~\cite{todorov2012mujoco} employs a soft contact model that can lead to unphysical penetration artifacts, while PhysX~\cite{Orbit} approximates friction cones using low-fidelity pyramids that widen the sim-to-real gap.
+Although existing solutions inevitably involve trade-offs between accuracy and efficiency, advancements in contact modeling will significantly narrow the sim-to-real gap.